evancohen/docs.smart-mirror.io/docs/configuring-sound.md

 Here the recording device is card 1, device 0, or `hw1:0`.

-And finally you'll want to replace the contents of your sound config file with `rm -f ~/.asoundrc && sudo nano /etc/asound.conf`:
+And finally you'll want to replace the contents of your sound config file with `rm -f ~/.asoundrc && nano ~/.asoundrc`:

 ``` bash
 pcm.!default {